-The cost of exiting these strategies early would have a negative financial impact on the Fund.
-These will be held as legacy assets until such time as they mature and proceeds are re-invested through the pool, assuming it has appropriate strategies available, or until the Fund changes asset allocation and makes a decision to disinvest.
+The Fund has investments in infrastructure, private equity and property valued as at 31/03/2020 at £62m, £38m and £80m, respectively (excluding outstanding commitments).
+The cost of exiting these strategies early is prohibitive and would have a negative financial impact on the Fund.
+These investments will be held as legacy assets until such time as they mature and proceeds are re-invested through pooling, (assuming that the London CIV has appropriate strategies available at that time), or until the Board changes its asset allocation and makes a decision to disinvest.
+The Board will continue to review the appropriateness of holding these assets outside of the pool at regular investment strategy reviews.